neub/wr-nic/doc/wr-nic.md

 	+ [3]\: 50 Ohm termination enable.

 	1. 0x0 (PPS Output without termination)
-	#.
-0x0 (GPIO out without termination)
+	2. 0x0 (GPIO out without termination)
-	#.
-0x0 (...)
+	3. 0x0 (...)
-	#.
-0x4 (Input without termination)
+	4. 0x4 (Input without termination)
-	#.
-0x6: Clock[^clkinput] input without termination.
+	5. 0x6: Clock[^clkinput] input without termination.

 [^clkinput]: The Clock input is similar the DIO input excepting that no interrupt will be generated to the PCIe core.
-It is used in Grandmaster mode.
+It is used in Grandmaster mode as 10 MHz input channel.

 * Time-programmable pulse generation: Generate a programmed output at any time at channel X (X between 1 and 4 identifies the requested channel, channel 0 is reserved for PPS output).
 For this purpose you need to perform the following actions:
 	* Set the required time.
 This means to provide the 40 bits for the time value and the number of cycles (28 bits).
 This requires to write the registers `dio_trigX_seconds, dio_trighX_seconds` (high part of the time value) and `dio_cyc0_cyc`.